-The Student Life Office publishes the co-curricular ISOs in the student handbook, The Talon.
-The Student Life Office conducts assessment of the co-curricular programs and reports its findings to the Student Government Association, the Dean of Residential and Campus Life, University Senate, and the Assessment Steering Committee.
+The Student Life Office conducts assessment of the co-curricular programs and reports its findings to the Student Government Association, the Dean of Residential and Campus Life, and the Assessment Steering Committee.

 Attributes of the ISOs

 To aid students and others involved in the assessment process in measuring student achievement of the ISOs, the following list of attributes is provided as descriptive characteristics of what mastery of the ISO may entail.
 Specific, measurable course objectives are linked to the ISOs and are published in the course syllabi.